C2.2 Determine whether given sets of addition, subtraction, multiplication, and division expressions are equivalent or not.

 An equation that reads 8 times 8 is equal to 4 times 8 plus 4 times 8.

-For example, students could cut out a array as follows:
+For example, students could cut out an array as follows:

-image A grid with 64 squares.
+A grid with 64 squares.
 8 vertically, and 8 horizontally.
 An equation below shows 8 times 8.
-To the right,2 grids.
+To the right there are two grids.
 4 vertically, and 8 horizontally.
 An equation below shows 4 times 8 plus 4 times 8.

 Share with the students by displaying some examples of arrays to show that the two expressions are equivalent since the quantity of squares remains the same if cut in half.